-TRICARE continues to provide coverage for family members when a sponsor dies.
+TRICARE will keep covering family members when a sponsor dies.
+Spouses can keep their coverage until they remarry.
 Family member health plan options and costs will vary based on:

-- The sponsor's military status when he/she dies
+- The sponsor's military status when they die, and

 - Survivors of Active Duty Service Members

 - Surviving Children who may qualify for TRICARE Young Adult

 Not sure if your sponsor was on active duty when he/she died?
 Contact a casualty assistance officer or your sponsor’s unit/service personnel office.

 You don't have to report the death to the Defense Enrollment Eligibility Reporting System(DEERS) A database of information on uniformed services members (sponsors), U.S.-sponsored foreign military, DoD and uniformed services civilians, other personnel as directed by the DoD, and their family members.
 You need to register in DEERS to get TRICARE.
 (DEERS).
 The Defense Manpower Data Center (DMDC) gets information from the services and Social Security Administration (SSA).
 They will update medical and dental for you.